6d6t6/O/1/docs/README.md

 ## 🙏 Thank you

-* (ChatGPT) GPT 3.5, GPT 4, Cursor
+* AI*, Cursor (GPT 3.5, GPT 4, GPT 4o, GPT o1-mini, Claude) ♡
 * Friends ♡
-* Developers everywhere, whose code possibly helped train these LLMs like ChatGPT
+* Developers everywhere, whose code helped train these LLMs like ChatGPT ♡

 ## 💛 Support
 Thank you for your support!